shariqfarhan/EMLOV3/Assignment_6/README.md

 ```

-Access the Logger UI:
+## Access the Logger UI
-Open a web browser and go to http://localhost:8000 (assuming the container is running on the local machine).
-The Logger UI provides real-time monitoring of the training progress and allows you to view the logs.
+The Logger UI provides real-time monitoring of the training progress and allows us to view the logs in a browser.
+The port used for training is 8000.